Severstal Resources Division

 2. Izhora Pipe Mill

 The mill in Kolpino specialises in manufacturing large diameter pipes from plate, which are produced at the nearby Kolpino Mill-5000.
-It has a production capacity of 600,000 tonnes of pipes per year, which is mainly used in oil and gas pipeline projects.
+It has a production capacity of 600,000 tonnes of pipes per year, most of which is used in oil and gas pipeline projects.

 3. Mini-Mill Balakovo

 A mini-mill focused on the production of long products for the construction industry.
-Annual production capacity is one million tonnes of rolled products.
+Annual design production is one million tonnes of rolled products.

 5. Downstream production assets